|Learn how to communicate community issues to influence public opinion, mobilize support, and generate action.|

 Leaders of institutions

 Almost all communities have the same core institutions, including schools, churches, businesses, service organizations, the government, and the media.
 These institutions hold a great amount of community power.
 So with very few exceptions, it is a good idea to enlist the support of institutional leaders.
 Leaders from each of these sectors can help your organization advance its plan for community change, providing volunteers, time resources, and ideas.
 The basic principle is that institutional leaders have the power to mobilize their constituencies through both formal and informal influence.
 Any institution that agrees to become involved in your work becomes a tremendous asset.
-For example, if you are working to reduce substance abuse in high school, school leaders are a crucial component of your success.
+For example, if you are working to reduce substance use in high school, school leaders are a crucial component of your success.
 By allowing you to come in and educate students or conduct a survey on substance use, they are invaluable to your group's success in communicating to their target audience.

 Other community leaders